ietf-wg-acme/acme/draft-ietf-acme-acme.md

 required to validate the challenge.
 A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.
-For final authorizations it contains the challenges that were completed.
+For final authorizations it contains the challenges that were successfully completed.

 The only type of identifier defined by this specification is a fully-qualified domain name (type: "dns").
 If a domain name contains non-ASCII Unicode characters